sidayuan/sidayuan.github.io/index.md

 ---
 layout: default
 title: "Sida Yuan"
-description: A data scientist by trade and a mathematician by nature.
-This is where you can find my personal apps and writings on a variety of subjects.
+description: Hello!
+My name is Sida Yuan and I’m a mathematician and a data scientist.
+This is where I post my personal apps and writings on random things that interest me.
 permalink: /
 ---